 Google is always trying to make life easier for its users with its frequent updates.
-Over the past few weeks alone, it announced many interesting developments in Google Search Results, Google Play Store (for Android apps) and Google My Business.
+Over the past few weeks alone, it announced many interesting developments in Google Search Results, Google Play Store (for Android apps) and Google Business Profile.
 Here’s a round up of the key SEO news items in case you missed them.

 Some website owners find it difficult to understand GSC and GA.
 This tool will make it easier for them to understand how their website and the content performs.
 It is still in beta and only available to a few users at the moment.